-Going to Boat Show is exciting and a great way to explore the right vessel and boating equipment for you with an abundance of experts on site to ask advice of.
+Going to the Sydney Boat Show is exciting and a great way to explore the right vessel and boating equipment for you with an abundance of experts on site to ask advice from.

 If you are new to boating or you have never been to a show and even if you have, I want to make sure you know the etiquette and also the information to get the best out of your visit.